zorrosword/finite-monkey-engine/README.md

 ## 🤝 Contributing

-Contributions welcome!
-Please feel free to submit pull requests.
+Pull Requests welcome!

 ---

-*Note: The name is inspired by [Large Language Monkeys paper](https://arxiv.org/abs/2407.21787v1)*
+*Note: Project name inspired by [Large Language Monkeys paper](https://arxiv.org/abs/2407.21787v1)*

+Would you like me to explain or break down the code?